Advanced Product Creation Updates

 Once saved, you can move onto the next virtual product that requires Virtual EANs, repeating the above steps.

-To access the UPC numbers set head to the "Settings" and select "Attribute Sets".
+To access the Branding Attribute Sets set head to the "Settings" and select "Attribute Sets".

-Once here, you will see a full directory of each created UPC number, please take note of the unique ID as this will come in useful for the Import method of setting the UPC number.
+Once here, you will see a full directory of each created Branding Attribute Set, please take note of the unique ID as this will come in useful for the Import method of setting the Branding requirements during fulfilment.

 The date within will be set by the fulfiller, but for some context each attribute set will appear like this when you click into the data and displays the "Details".